University Outreach and Public Service Programs

 - The OHIO Consumer Research Center provides opportunities for students to explore intellectual curiosities about consumer marketing through company-sponsored consumer research projects.
 The Consumer Research Center offers a broad range of services to corporate and small-business clients that includes projects such as Brand Assessments, Product Testing, Ad Testing, and Concept Testing & Refinement, among others.

 - The Game Research and Immersive Design (GRID) Lab serves as an innovative and creative center for students, staff, and faculty research and project development.
-This frequently involves community partners and the GRID Lab provides multiple opportunities through open-house and educational events to engage with community partners.
-Examples include: partnerships with physicians and researchers from Nationwide Children’s Hospital in Columbus, Ohio who visited the GRID Lab to experience healthcare VR projects.
+This frequently involves community partners, and the GRID Lab provides multiple opportunities through open-house and educational events to engage with community partners.
+Examples include: partnerships with physicians and researchers from Nationwide Children’s Hospital in Columbus, Ohio who visited the GRID Lab to experience health care VR projects.
 This meeting eventually led to a pilot 360-video project produced with them.
 A Coding Camp lecture was held for middle school-aged girls on virtual reality and game development.
-Approximately 20 students attended this evening session.
-Athens Middle School Science classes visited the GRID Lab to get exposure to virtual reality, games, and animation

 - The OHIO Mentor Project serves high school students residing in Southeastern Ohio communities affected by the opioid crisis.
 The Athens Campus assists students from Vinton County, while OHIO’s regional campuses work with students from their nearby communities.
 Through service learning and targeted mentoring provided by Patton College students, the Vinton County mentees receive support in identifying and successfully navigating pathways to postsecondary education.